opennetworkinglab/OnosSystemTest/TestON/tests/USECASE/SegmentRouting/SRBridging/README.md

  - Trellis leaf-spine fabric: please visit following URL to set up Trellis leaf-spine fabric https://github.com/opennetworkinglab/routing/tree/master/trellis
  - ONOS_APPS=drivers,openflow,segmentrouting,fpm,netcfghostprovider
+ - For the stratum bmv2 switch testing, the minient node requires docker.
+The docker image can be built using dependencies/Dockerfile.
+ - The treliis mininet topology file requires the stratum.py file which can be found in the stratum repo (github.com/stratum/stratum) at stratum/tools/mininet/stratum.py.
+ The stratum docker has this file already installed, but you may want to add this to the mininet/custom folder as well.

 <h3>Topologies</h3>
 - 0x1 single ToR